-The Company has entered into other research and collaboration agreements in 2017 and 2016 for which the Company recognized no revenue for the three and six months ended June 30, 2017 and less than \$0.1 million recognized for the three and six months ended June 30, 2016, respectively.
+The Company has not entered into other research and collaboration agreements in 2017 and the Company recognized no revenue with respect to other research and collaboration agreements for the three and nine months ended September 30, 2017.
+For any other research or collaboration agreements that the Company was part of during 2016, no revenue was recognized in the three months ended September 30, 2016 and less than \$0.1 million was recognized for the nine months ended September 30, 2016.